MenesesGHZ/gorip/README.md

   user.Do(actionConfig)
 }
 ```
-### Doing the same thing than before, but with rip.json
+### Doing the same thing as before, but with rip.json
 ```go
 // Reading users and action config from JSON users,actionConfig := fbrip.ReadRip("./rip.json")